Jan Böhmermann: Career

 In August 2015, Böhmermann and Olli Schulz announced in Neo Magazin Royale that they would produce a new edition of Roche & Böhmermann called Schulz & Böhmermann broadcast on ZDFneo starting on 10 January 2016.
 The texts introducing the invited guests were written and spoken by Sibylle Berg.
 Ten more episodes followed in 2017, but at the end of the year, Schulz & Böhmermann was discontinued due to too low viewer numbers.

 Since 15 May 2016, Schulz and Böhmermann have jointly hosted the podcast Fest & Flauschig as a successor to their former show Sanft & Sorgfältig on Radio Eins.
-It is produced for Spotify and appeared weekly until early 2020.
+The podcast is produced for Spotify and in 2018, it was the most-streamed Spotify podcast worldwide.
+The podcast appeared weekly until early 2020.
 After 2020, when the podcast was expanded to twice weekly, Böhmermann and Schulz announced in the 18 March 2020 episode that due to the COVID-19 pandemic they would indefinitely release a shorter Fest und Flauschig: Zuhause podcast daily, i.e. from Tuesday to Friday and in addition to their regular Sunday podcast.
 These special shows aired in a weekday format from 26 March to 24 April.
-In 2018, it was the most-streamed Spotify podcast worldwide.
+After the podcasts's summer break in 2024, Schulz and Böhmermann returned to recording and releasing Fest & Flauschig once per week.

 On 24 April 2017, Böhmermann became the first German comedian to guest on the U.S. talk show Late Night.

-Böhmermann advocated for the welfare of refugees in quite a few shows and repeatedly criticized European refugee policies.
+Böhmermann regularly advocates for the welfare of refugees and criticizes European refugee policies.
 He particularly dislikes the bans, criminalization attempts, and threatened prosecution of private sea rescue services.
 In the case of the arrest of German captain Claus-Peter Reisch and the seizure of the Lifeline sea rescue ship in Malta in July 2018, Böhmermann launched a fundraising campaign and collected around 200,000 euros in favor of a legal aid fund.
-Also on the occasion of the arrest of German sea rescue captain Carola Rackete in Italy at the end of June 2019, Böhmermann, together with the presenter Klaas Heufer-Umlauf, called for donations for her and the Sea-Watch association.
+Also on the occasion of the arrest of German sea rescue captain Carola Rackete in Italy at the end of June 2019, Böhmermann, together with the presenter Klaas Heufer-Umlauf, called for donations for her and the German non-governmental organisation Sea-Watch.
 Within a few days, almost one million euros was collected.